A model-based analysis of the AggregateEU mechanism: Implications of overbidding and non-commitment: The AggregateEU framework

-The International Gas Union \cite{IGU2024} notes that a joint purchasing scheme helps to bolster supply security for smaller entities that pool demand, share infrastructure and risks, and optimise purchasing costs collectively.
-They refer to demand aggregation that has been used by Japanese LNG buyers, and state that the AggregateEU platform strengthened smaller European buyers' power to attract new sources to replace Russian natural gas, promote transparency and reduce price volatility.
+The International Gas Union \citep{IGU2024} notes that a joint purchasing scheme helps bolster supply security for smaller entities that pool demand, share infrastructure and risks, and collectively optimise purchasing costs.
+They refer to demand aggregation, a practice used by Japanese LNG buyers, and state that the AggregateEU platform strengthened the power of smaller European buyers to attract new sources to replace Russian natural gas, promote transparency, and reduce price volatility.
 Based on these examples, in 2023, KOGAS and JERA, major LNG importers in South Korea and Japan, agreed to expand cooperation in joint LNG purchasing and trading, including emergency swap agreements to strengthen energy security in both markets.

-Traders' and energy company associations' views have generally been negative on the platform.
-A letter \cite{IOGP2023} on the prolongation of the joint purchasing argues that the platform is not transparent, and ``there is a lack of data justifying making it permanent.''
-The signatories state that total matched volumes only make up 1 per cent of traded quantities at the reference trading hub TTF.
+The views of traders' and energy company associations have generally been negative regarding the platform.
+A letter \citep{IOGP2023} on the prolongation of the joint purchasing argues that the platform is not transparent, and ``there is a lack of data justifying making it permanent.''
+The signatories state that total matched volumes account for only 1 per cent of traded quantities at the reference trading hub, TTF.

-The energy trader's association argues that ``market participants have been raising concerns that the mechanism, which is spearheaded by the European Commission, would cement the position of dominant players in certain EU countries'' \cite{sabadus2023}.
+The energy trader's association argues that ``market participants have been raising concerns that the mechanism, which is spearheaded by the European Commission, would cement the position of dominant players in certain EU countries'' \citep{sabadus2023}.
 They also raise concerns regarding the confidential information of companies, which is relayed to the central buyer.
-In addition, they note that experienced traders are most likely to get market rates and offers, whereas smaller new entrants may be paying higher prices.
-Overall, they claim that the platform had, at best, a neutral effect and would wither without further regulation.\footnote{``As long as people are not required to use it, it may die or it could be held as a backstop in case there was another emergency scenario.''\cite{sabadus2023}}
+In addition, they note that experienced traders are more likely to receive market rates and offers, whereas smaller, new entrants may pay higher prices.
+Overall, they claim that the platform had, at best, a neutral effect and would wither without further regulation.\footnote{``As long as people are not required to use it, it may die, or it could be held as a backstop in case there was another emergency scenario.''\citep{sabadus2023}}